MamathaMJNV/DevOpsClassCodes/README.md

 updated new line

-added to new line by mamatha to check on webhook
+added to new line by mamatha to check on webhook added a new line to check email notification

 updated the new line to check if github webhook is able to send the events.
 ====================